LatticeInnovations/github-labels/README.md

 > ### See Example
 Click on the issues section and you will find some examples there.

-Insipiration comes from - [LINK](https://medium.com/@dave_lunny/sane-github-labels-c5d2e6004b63). :bulb:
+Inspiration comes from - [LINK](https://medium.com/@dave_lunny/sane-github-labels-c5d2e6004b63). :bulb::bulb: